-Carlo Lasinio was the curator of the Campo Santo and was responsible for collecting many relics, which had been spread all around the city, in order to create a museum within the cemetery.
-Today visitors can see these ancient sarcophagi within the galleries close to the walls of the cemetery.
+Carlo Lasinio was the curator of the Campo Santo and was responsible for collecting many relics, spread all around the city, in order to create a museum within the cemetery.
+Today, visitors can see these ancient sarcophagi within the galleries close to the walls of the cemetery.

 One of the most impressive squares in the world, Pisa's Piazza del Duomo is not to be missed.